ga-vance/Reverse-Engineering-ChallengeOfTheWeek/README.md

 ## Challenge Hints
 1. What is the input being checked against?
-2. What information does the program give us when it runs
+2. What information does the program give us when it runs?

 ## Challenge Solution
 <details>